Graeme Langlands: The white boots affair

-After retirement
+Accolades

+Langlands was awarded Life Membership of the St. George Dragons in 1973.
 He retired in 1976 at age 34 after 235 matches (all grades) for St George.
 Though regarded as having played one season too many, he finished his career as one of the most respected men to ever play the game.

 In his retirement year he was awarded a Member of the Order of the British Empire, (MBE) medal for his contribution to Rugby League and club life.

 In 1985 Rugby League Week nominated an Australian 'Masters' side picking its 13 best players since 1970.
 Amongst them were eight Australian former captains.
 Dressing in their Australian strip for a commemorative photo at the Sydney Cricket Ground Langlands was late to take his seat.
 He arrived to find one spot left – front row, centre seat.
-These legendary players had spontaneously selected him as their Captain, showing the respect he had earned from his peers during his career.
+These legendary players had spontaneously selected him as their Captain, showing the regard in which he was held by his peers.

 Langlands was inducted into the Sport Australia Hall of Fame in 1986.

 In 1999 Langlands, and Queensland State of Origin legend Wally Lewis became the fifth & sixth selected post-war "Immortals" respectively of the Australian Rugby League, joining original Immortals Clive Churchill, Bob Fulton, Reg Gasnier, and Johnny Raper who had been chosen in 1981 by noted publication Rugby League Week.

 In 2002 Langlands was inducted into the Australian Rugby League Hall of Fame.